 Learn about adopting the cloud for your organization’s IT infrastructure based on best practices, and how you can utilize different AWS tools and features to migrate to the cloud.

-AWS Cloud Adoption Framework (or AWS CAF) (source): best practices to help facilitate successful IT migrations into the Cloud, with recommendations for implementing, adapting, configuring, and maintaining effective workflows in the Cloud
+AWS CAF describes best practices to help facilitate successful IT migrations into the Cloud, with recommendations for implementing, adapting, configuring, and maintaining effective workflows in the Cloud

 - Reduce business risk